Politics of England: 2024

-Devolution
+Devolution within England

-Former regional assemblies
+Former regional chambers

 After power was to be devolved to Scotland, Northern Ireland and Wales without a counterweight in England, a series of referendums were planned to establish elected regional assemblies in some of the regions.
 The first was held in London in 1998 and was passed.
 The London Assembly and Mayor of London of the Greater London Authority were created in 2000.

 A referendum was held in North East England on 4 November 2004 but the proposal for an elected assembly was rejected.
 Plans to hold further referendums in other regions were then cancelled.
 The remaining eight Partnership Regional Assemblies were abolished in 2010 as part of a Sub-National Review of Economic Development and Regeneration with most of their functions transferring to the relevant Regional Development Agency and to Local Authority Leaders' Boards.

 Greater London Authority

 Greater London has a certain amount of devolution, with the London Assembly and the directly elected Mayor of London.
 The Assembly was established on 3 July 2000, after a referendum in which 72% of those voting supported the creation of the Greater London Authority, which included the Assembly along with the Mayor of London.
 The referendum and establishment were largely contiguous with Scottish and Welsh devolution.

 In Greater London, the 32 London borough councils have a status close to that of unitary authorities, but come under the Greater London Authority, which oversees some of the functions performed elsewhere in England by Counties including transport, policing, the fire brigade and also economic development.

 The Mayor of London is also referred to as the "London Mayor", a form which helps to avoid confusion with the Lord Mayor of the City of London, the ancient and now mainly ceremonial role in the City of London.
-The Mayor of London is mayor of Greater London, which has a population of over 7.5 million while the City of London is only a small part of the modern city centre and has a population of less than 10,000.
+The Mayor of London is mayor of Greater London, which has a population of over 7.5 million while the City of London is only a small part of the modern city centre and has a population of fewer than 10,000.

-There is also a London political party, One London, which was represented in the assembly from 2005 to 2008, and is eurosceptic, with roots in the United Kingdom Independence Party (UKIP) and Veritas.

-('Devolved Regions' via) Metro Mayors

-Localism saw limited return of regional devolution, with devolved powers for (Metro) city expansion and super-councils.